 PARISH PUMP is produced by a host of terrific volunteers to keep each other (in this Land of the Twelve Churches) informed and (hopefuly!) entertained.
 Although it has thrived under several different production systems, there has always been a significant church presence in the magazine.
 This is partly because many of that 'host of terrific volunteers' have mostly been church members, and partly because in a rural area like ours (and quite separately from religious allegiance), the physical presence of our many church buildings has for centuries had a strong cultural and social influence on us all, and therefore on what we think we should be telling each other about.
 Churches, like village halls, schools, shops and pubs, have provided the cement and certainty in our village lives.
 One hopes that this may continue: we shall see...

 On 28th June 1995, HM the Queen approved the formation of the Shill Valley & Broadshire Benefice to comprise the parishes of Alvescot, Black Bourton, Broadwell with Kelmscott, Broughton Poggs with Filkins, Holwell, Kencot, Langford, LIttle Faringdon, Shilton and Westwell.

 Such an apparently gargantuan amalgamation of ten parishes with 12 churches, and a total of 15 villages and hamlets, prompted a correspondent to write mournfully to The Times that the Church of England must be in desperate straits.

-Although these 'desperate straits' have led, among other things, to a split in the benefice, here we are nearly 25 years later, still with our 12 churches, varying from medieval to Victorian, standing proudly in our villages dotting the northern bank of the Upper Thames in West Oxfordshire.
+Although these 'desperate straits' have led, among other things, to a split in the benefice, here we are nearly 25 years later...
+Still with 12 churches, varying from medieval to Victorian, open and standing proudly in our 15 villages dotting the northern bank of the Upper Thames in 'The Land of the Twelve Churches'.

 If you enjoy reading PARISH PUMP, the magazine for 'The Land of the 12 Churches', do please consider donating £10 towards its costs (for details of how to pay, please email: ), and do please come and see us...
 We have not only the 12 beautiful churches to explore, but other great things to see and do (and great pubs too!)